TIME Announces Five New Speakers to Appear at the TIME 100 Summit on April 23

 The day-long TIME 100 Summit will convene leaders from past and present TIME 100 lists across a diverse range of sectors including government, business, entertainment, health and science, and more, to spotlight the progress these individuals are making and encourage collaboration toward a better world.
 The event will also be live streamed on Time.com/summit.

 Additional speakers and the final program for the TIME 100 Summit will be announced in the coming days.
+The 2019 TIME 100 Summit is sponsored by Cadillac, Citi, Amazon Alexa and United Airlines.
 For updates and additional information about the event, visit: time100summit.com

 Read about the 2019 TIME 100 here: time.com/100